Modeling and Analysis of Atmospheric Composition (maac)

 The availability of near-global and long-term measurements of tropospheric chemical constituents from space offers an opportunity to better understand changes in tropospheric composition through the integration of measurements with predictions from global chemical transport models.
 Central to this integration is a chemical data assimilation system that is reasonably efficient and flexible in assimilating measurements of various scales and of various chemical species.

-I am currently developing an ensemble-based chemical data assimilation system which mimics a numerical weather prediction system with chemistry.
+I am currently developing and implementing an ensemble-based chemical data assimilation system which mimics a numerical weather prediction system with chemistry.
 The system includes a community chemistry/climate model, the Community Atmosphere Model with Chemistry (CAM-Chem) and a community data assimilation software facility, the Data Assimilation Research Testbed (DART) both of which are being developed at the National Center for Atmospheric Research (NCAR).
 This directly follows the CAM/DART system being developed at NCAR Data Assimilation Research Initiative (NCAR DAReS) for atmospheric studies.
 This system serves as an online global chemical transport model (GCTM) with observational constraints to both meteorological fields and trace gas distribution.
 For this reason, it potentially offers a consistent global representation of the dynamical and chemical state of the atmosphere with an opportunity for studies related to coupling of chemistry and meteorology.
 To our knowledge, this type of system is one of the first applications of EnKF in global chemical data assimilation.